Regnal number: History

-Emperor Frederick II, king Charles II of Naples and king Premislas II of Poland evidently used ordinals sometimes during their reign, whereas most of their contemporary monarchs did not.
+Emperor Frederick II, King Charles II of Naples and King Premislas II of Poland evidently used ordinals sometimes during their reign, whereas most of their contemporary monarchs did not.
 In the 14th century, Emperor Charles IV sometimes used that ordinal.
 Presumably, use of the ordinal of king Frederick III of Sicily also is contemporaneous.
 The royal chroniclers of the Abbey of Saint-Denis were using ordinals to refer to the French kings as early as the thirteenth century with the practise entering common usage among royalty and the nobility by the late fourteenth century.
 The British tradition of consistently and prevalently numbering monarchs dates back to Henry VIII and Mary I; however, sporadic use occurred at least as early as the reign of Edward III.
+Some early accounts of Edward I number him the fourth, thus including the three pre-Norman Edwards.

 The long history of the papacy has led to difficulties in some cases.
 For example, Stephen was only pope for three days before dying of apoplexy, and was never consecrated.
 Because not all list-makers count him as having been pope (as Stephen II), there has been some confusion in regard to later popes who chose the name Stephen.
 Later Stephens are sometimes numbered with parentheses, e.g., his immediate successor (in name) is denoted either Stephen (II) III or Stephen III (II).
 The church did consider Stephen II a pope until 1960, when he was removed from the list of popes in 1961.
 The history of the numbering of popes taking the regnal name "John" is even more convoluted, owing to the long history of popes taking the name (a common name, chosen frequently to honour the Apostle), bad record-keeping, and political confusion; among other results, the regnal name "John XX" is completely skipped under all reckonings.